You are here: Blog » Vision

 Also, keep in mind that components require setting up the required infrastructure (database schema, queues, etc) for each deployment.

-Probably most readers of this blog post will know about components, because you probably use TransactionsEssentials as a component smile
+Probably most readers of this blog post will know about components, because you probably use TransactionsEssentials as a component slightly smiling face

 In an attempt to 'increase performance', many people will try to hack around in JMS - thereby falling into the idempotent receiver trap by checking for duplicate message receipt.
 The consequence: scalability actually degrades!